koher/try-swift-2016/slides.md

 ^ (20:09, 0:28) Let me show you one downside of `throws` as `Result`.

-^ With Swift 2.x, we get compilation errors at where we just omit `try`.
+^ With Swift 2.x, we get compilation errors just where we omit `try`.

 ```swift
 // Swift 2.x